 - Complete the following courses: CDS 140 ab or Ma 147 ab; CDS 201 or AM 125 abc or Ma 108 ab; CDS 202 or Ma 109 ab. - Complete the focus requirement, consisting of at least 27 units in a particular area outside of CDS.
 Courses taken to satisfy the focus must represent a coherent program of advanced study in the chosen area.
-Possible areas include fluids, vehicles, vibrations, transport phenomena, process design, analog VLSI, propulsion, robotics, turbomachines, power electronics, micromachines, economics, and neurobiology.
-The program of study must be approved by the student's counseling committee and the option representative. - Complete an additional 45 units in CDS or other advanced courses in dynamical systems and/or mathematics. - Prepare a Research Progress Report. - Pass an oral examination on the major subjects.
+Possible areas include biological systems, environmental science, fluid dynamics, information and communications, micromachines, networking, robotics, and space systems.
+The program of study must be approved by the student's counseling committee and the option representative. - Complete an additional 45 units in CDS or other advanced courses in dynamical systems and/or mathematics. - Prepare a Research Progress Report.

+Pass an oral examination on the major subjects.
 The oral examination is normally taken before the end of the second year of graduate academic residence at the Institute.